newsdev/driveshaft/reference.md

 * `DRIVESHAFT_SETTINGS_AUTH_REQUIRED` (default: `false`) If `true`, then successful client-side authentication will be required to access any page.
 Useful for deploys on Heroku or other natively public platforms.
 * `DRIVESHAFT_SETTINGS_AUTH_DOMAIN` (default: none) If specified, allows client-side authentication for users within the specified domain only.
+* `DRIVESHAFT_SETTINGS_MAX_VERSIONS` If set, only this number of versions of a file will be kept.
+Older versions will be removed.

 Required to use a Google Spreadsheet to configure S3 destinations and have an index page listing of all available files.
 Using [this spreadsheet](https://docs.google.com/spreadsheets/d/16NZKPy_kyWb_c0jBLo_sTvyoGUrs-ISG7uMDHBMgM5U/view) as a base, create a spreadsheet with information of what documents should be included on your index page.